-It should be noted that we have limited information with which to assess the performance of 2010 loans.
-While the information we do have is encouraging, a significant portion of the collections we expect have not yet been realized.
+It should be noted that we have limited information with which to assess the performance of 2011 loans.
+While the information we have to date is encouraging, a significant portion of the collections we expect have not yet been realized.